EIP-8146 - Block Access List Sidecars

 Network overhead: The BAL sidecar adds ~70 KiB average per slot to gossip traffic, equal to the current overhead when BAL is inside the envelope.
 Total network load is unchanged; it is redistributed across topics.

-Verification cost: Sidecar verification requires one hash_tree_root computation on up to 1 MiB.
+Verification cost: Sidecar verification requires one keccak256 computation on up to MAX_BLOCK_ACCESS_LIST_SIZE bytes.
 This is negligible compared to execution validation.
+CL implementations gain a keccak256 dependency, satisfied by well-tested off-the-shelf libraries.

 Copyright